markcrowleyx/Geochron/README.md

 - An introduction to Geochron Ltd.
 - Details about the Quarry Survey Project.
 - Map of Ireland showing the surveyed quarries.
+- A list of applications for the project
 - How to participate or take part in the Survey Project.
 - A way to contact Geochron Ltd. and ask questions.
 - Updates.